SystemsApproach/security/intro.rst

 The owner of the website can be attacked as well.
 Some websites have been defaced; the files that make up the website content have been remotely accessed and modified without authorization.
-That is an issue of *access control*: enforcing the rules regarding who is allowed to do what.
-Websites are also subject to denial-of-service (DoS) attacks, during which would-be customers are unable to access the website because it is being overwhelmed by bogus requests.
+That is an issue of *access control*, enforcing the rules regarding who is allowed to do what.
+Websites are also subject to *Denial-of-Service (DoS)* attacks, during which would-be customers are unable to access the website because it is being overwhelmed by bogus requests.
 Ensuring a degree of access is called *availability*.